aniongithub/warp/examples/async/README.md

     Chat->>User: Display answer (WebSocket)
 ```

-The key insight: synchronous API calls are transformed into asynchronous jobs with real-time result delivery via configurable delivery mechanisms without any change to our APIs!
+Now synchronous API implementations are transformed into asynchronous jobs with real-time result delivery via configurable delivery mechanisms without any change to our implementation!

 ## Files in this Example